Baseline models demystified: a practical guide

 It can be tempting to start developing a complex solution right away, but that is not what your next step should be.
-You need to start building a baseline!
+You need to start building a baseline model!

-A good baseline takes you a long way to construct high-quality ML models.
+A good baseline model takes you a long way to build high-quality ML solutions.
 The problem is that frequently, one of two things happen.
 Either a baseline is neglected completely, or a weak baseline is found in a rush, making it useless.

-In many scientific fields, progress is incremental, and ML is not different.
-“When we lose accurate baselines, we lose our ability to accurately measure our progress over time”, as put by Smerity in their blog post.
+In many scientific fields, progress is incremental, and ML is no different.
+“When we lose accurate baselines, we lose our ability to accurately measure our progress over time,” as put by Smerity in their blog post.

 What is a baseline model?